 - Worst Month of Layoffs In Over a Year!

 Recent research from the Pew Research Center reveals an interesting trend that is pertinent to our target audience of individuals nearing retirement age from companies such as Hormel Foods.
-According to their study published in May 2022, it was found that an increasing number of Hormel Foods companies are offering phased retirement programs as a way to transition employees into retirement.
+According to their research, it was found that an increasing number of Hormel Foods companies are offering phased retirement programs as a way to transition employees into retirement.
 These programs allow employees to gradually reduce their work hours while still receiving some form of compensation, including Social Security benefits.
 This information is particularly relevant to our audience as it highlights potential opportunities for a smoother transition into retirement, allowing them to maintain financial stability while enjoying more flexibility in their work-life balance.

 Just as a seasoned sailor navigates through changing winds and currents, Hormel Foods workers and retirees embarking on their retirement journey must adapt to the shifting tides of Social Security.
 Picture your retirement income as a sturdy ship, and these four predicted changes as the winds that may alter your course.
 From the annual cost-of-living adjustment acting as gusts of inflation, to the rising wave of women receiving benefits based on their own work, and the higher maximum benefit as a buoy of financial security.
 Alongside these changes, envision the Social Security Administration's efforts as a lighthouse, guiding you with improved customer service.
 Prepare your sails, stay informed, and steer your retirement ship with confidence in the face of these transformative currents.